GetintheLoop/painless-sqlalchemy/README.md

 database version this can be inefficient for large tables.

 ### column_property
-To serialize entries that don't come straight from database columns, you can use column_properties.
+To serialize entries that don't come straight from database columns, we can use column_properties.
 These are fully supported for `filter()` and `serialize()`.
 However notice that filtering by computed fields can be very expensive.